Matthew & Me at Rough Trade West

 Shuffling unwillingly out the door of Rough Trade West is a crowd left wanting, not as a result of anything lacking from the performance, but rather from a unanimous desire for more.
 Matthew & Me provided a dreamy means of escape from the unprecedented heat and bustling chaos of the streets outside, made obvious by the almost serene smiles left on the faces of even the most hot and bothered audience members.

-For further information about Matthew & Me and future events visit here.
+For further information and future events visit Matthew and Me’s website here.